 4. Dhyāna Mudrā

-The Dhayana Mudra can be a single hand or double hand gesture.
-When used in the single hand style the left hand is placed on the lap in the Dhyana Mudra, while the right hand may be placed elsewhere.
-In this fashion the Mudra represents wisdom.
+The Dhyana Mudra can be a single hand or double hand gesture.
+When used in the single hand style the left hand is placed on the lap in Dhyana Mudra, and the right hand may be placed elsewhere.
+In this fashion it represents wisdom.
 Objects such as a singing bowl or text may be placed in the left hand.

-There are three key reasons for using the Dhayana Mudra: focus on the Good Law, aid in meditation and heightening spirituality.
+There are three key reasons for using the Dhyana Mudra: focus on the Good Law, aid in meditation, and heightening spirituality.

 5. Varada Mudrā